Research Export Controls Procedure

 Responsibility

-• The Pro Vice-Chancellor, Research (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+• The Deputy Vice-Chancellor (Global, Engagement and Quality) (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

-• The Director, Research and Innovation (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by the Provost.
+• The Associate Deputy Vice-Chancellor (International Research Partnerships) and Adviser to the Vice-Chancellor, New Energy (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by the Deputy Vice-Chancellor (Global, Engagement and Quality).

 Promulgation